Quantized Conductance by Accelerated Electrons: 0.7 anomaly

-Previously, we considered $y$ direction as the direction of 1D conduction and $x$ direction as the lateral direction to 1D conduction.
-To consider the actual QPC in a 2DES, we take $x$ and $y$ in-plane to the 2DES, and $z$ direction is perpendicular to the 2DES (see Figure\,\ref{fig_QPC_2DEG}).
-Then, as discussed previously, we assumed a quadratic confinement potential $U(x) = m^\ast \omega_x^2x^2/2+U_0$ in the $x$ direction.
-As the narrowest constriction is expected to occur at the center point of the QPC region, $\omega_x$ and $U_0$ have the $y$ dependence\cite{Buttiker,Lesovik,Kawabata}, and the quantized energy gap, $\hbar \omega_x$, becomes the largest at the center point of the QPC ($\omega_x$ becomes the largest at $\gamma =0.5$).
+Previously, we considered the $y$ direction as the direction of the 1D conduction and the $x$ direction as the lateral direction to the 1D conduction.
+To consider the actual QPC in a 2DES, we take $x$ and $y$ as in-plane components of the 2DES, and the $z$ direction is perpendicular to the 2DES (see Figure\,\ref{fig_QPC_2DEG}).
+Then, as discussed earlier, we assumed a quadratic confinement potential $U(x) = m^\ast \omega_x^2x^2/2+U_0$ in the $x$ direction.
+Since the narrowest confinement is expected to occur at the center of the QPC region, $\omega_x$ and $U_0$ have the $y$ dependence\cite{Buttiker,Lesovik,Kawabata}, and the quantized energy gap, $\hbar \omega_x$, becomes largest at the center of the QPC ($\omega_x$ becomes largest at $\gamma =0.5$).
 Therefore, we need to consider the wavenumber at the center point.
-In fact, as shown later, if we consider that the $y$-directional kinetic energy at the center point matches the subband spacing, we can explain the relationship between the subband spacing and $V_\mathrm{sd}$, in that the vertex of a diamond corresponds to the subband spacing\cite{Kristensen}.
-Hence, hereafter, we consider the $\gamma =0.5$ case, $k_y = \mathrm{sgn}(V_\mathrm{sd})\sqrt{m^\ast |eV_\mathrm{sd}|}/\hbar$.
+In fact, as will be shown later, if we consider that the $y$-directional kinetic energy at the center point is equal to the subband spacing, we can explain the relationship between the subband spacing and $V_\mathrm{sd}$ by the vertex of a diamond corresponding to the subband spacing\cite{Kristensen}.
+Therefore, in the following we will consider the $\gamma =0.5$ case,